 Mordecai scrambled to his feet and descended the jagged peak.
 Once on the valley floor, a loud bell tolled.
 No other sound could be heard, yet he knew he was watched.

 Halfway across the bridge, Mordecai glanced down at the lake of fire.
 Millions of human soul squirmed like snakes, reaching out to him with blackened arms, mouths wide as they screamed in agony.
 Mordecai tore his gaze from their suffering and continued on.
-Nothing deterred him as he made his way.
+Nothing deterred him from his mission.

 The great castle doors stood open and Mordecai stepped through.
 Two twisted, hideous creatures waited.
 Mordecai pulled forth his dagger, but the creatures only bowed.
 In unison they said, "Our master awaits.
 This way."

-He followed as they led him up a winding staircase to a closed door.
-One knocked before they departed.
-The door swung opened.
+He followed as they led him up a winding stone staircase to a closed door.
+One knocked before they departed, slinking into the darkness.
+The door swung slowly opened.
 He swallowed his fear, gripped his dagger tight beneath his white robe, and stepped inside.
-Across the room, sitting upon a golden throne, was Lucifer.
+Across the room, sitting upon a giant silver throne, was Lucifer.
 It had been centuries since Mordecai had seen his once beloved brother.
 Golden hair cascaded to his waist.
 Beauty beyond measure was his face.

 Fluid as a gentle wave, Lucifer rose.
 A smile as dazzling as a thousand stars stretched his lips.
-“Mordecai, my brother.
+"Mordecai, my brother.
 It has been too long.
-What brings you hither?”
+What brings you to my home?"

 A shiver coursed through Mordecai.
 "I come to end your treachery."